Proxy Target: Bridging the Gap Between Discrete Spiking Neural Networks and Continuous Control: Experiments

-The experiments are carried out with different spiking neuron models, such as LIF, current-based LIF neuron (CLIF) proposed in \cite{popSAN}, and dynamic neuron (DN) proposed in \cite{MDC_SAN}.
-The LIF and CLIF neuron parameters are as same as the work in \cite{popSAN} (ignore the current leakage parameter in LIF), while the DN parameters are determined by the pre-learning process in \cite{MDC_SAN}.
+The experiments were carried out with different spiking neuron models, such as the LIF neuron, the current-based LIF neuron (CLIF)~\cite{popSAN}, and the dynamic neuron (DN)~\cite{MDC_SAN}.
+The LIF and CLIF neuron parameters follow~\cite{popSAN}, while the DN parameters are initialized as in~\cite{MDC_SAN}.

-We tested the proposed algorithm in conjunction with the TD3 algorithm \citep{TD3}, all detailed parameter settings are shown in the Appendix.
-For a fair comparison, all spiking actor networks have the same architecture and use the same encoding and decoding scheme shown in the Appendix.
-All data in this section are our reproduced results.
+We tested the proposed algorithm in conjunction with the TD3 algorithm \citep{TD3}, all detailed parameter settings are provided in Appendix \ref{app:exp_para}.
+For a fair comparison, all spiking actor networks share the same architecture, encoding, and decoding schemes provided in Appendix \ref{APP:SAN}.
+All SNNs have a simulation step of $\mathbf{5}$ unless otherwise noted.
+All reported data in this section are reproduced results across five random seeds.